palewire/californiacivicdata.org/_posts/2021-06-29-hello-archive-org-storage.markdown

 You can learn more about the system, including how to save a file to the field, by reading our documentation at [github.com/california-civic-data-coalition/django-internetarchive-storage](https://github.com/california-civic-data-coalition/django-internetarchive-storage).

-Before you can being storing your work, you'll need to establish a special collection.
+Before you can begin storing your work, you'll need to establish a special collection.
 The Internet Archive provides a guide on how to get one going [in its help section](https://help.archive.org/hc/en-us/articles/360017502272-How-to-request-a-collection-).

 We couldn't have figured it out without help from archive.org staffers [Mark Graham](https://www.linkedin.com/in/markjohngraham/) and Duncan Hall, who provided vital guidance and encouragement.
 You can support their efforts by <a href="https://archive.org/donate/?origin=iawww-TopNavDonateButton">donating to the non-profit's coffers</a>.